-2.1 The Cross-linguistic Variations of the Governing Category
+2.1 The Cross-linguistic Variations of the Governing Category γ is a governing category for α iff γ is the minimal category which contains α and

 It is well known that languages vary with respect to the way of applying Binding Principle A (Chomsky 1981).2 In order to capture the cross-linguistic variations, Wexler and Manzini (1987) propose that the choice of the governing category is subject to the parametric variations.
 They argue that the Governing Category Parameter (GCP) has five values as in (1).